Raising HIV awareness in Poland

 "When I said I was infected I saw utter amazement in people’s eyes.
 What have you been doing, what’s happened?
 Because in people’s minds I do not match the profile of infected people," admits Kasia, the face of the campaign, who has been living with the virus for the past three years.

 There is still a strong belief that the disease mainly affects ‘the dregs of society’.
 This is exactly the profile of a seropositive person that emerges from the Review of National Media Coverage of HIV and People Living with HIV in Poland, a report developed by the ‘One World’ HIV/AIDS Prevention and Support Association.
 In 551 reviewed articles in opinion-making national media in Poland, HIV was nearly only covered in the context of gay men, sex workers and sex criminals.
-Unless it is a child, the seropositive person will often portrayed as someone who 'had it coming' and is now a threat to the population.
+Unless it is a child, the seropositive person will often be portrayed as someone who 'had it coming' and is now a threat to the population.
 However, it is not homosexual people or drug users who are the leading group affected by the growing number of infections, but heterosexual individuals.

 "Ever since I made a decision to live a normal life I have felt very much disturbed by discrimination I have experienced every day.
 It no longer affects me a lot, possibly also because I have decided to fight against this.
 I learned about the Foundation and this is how this idea for a campaign came about" replies Kasia.